Travel Postcard: 48 hours in the Scottish Highlands

 2:30 p.m. - Grab a drink from the frequent trolley which makes its way through the carriages as the train rattles past evocative sounding stations like Bridge of Orchy and Corrour, the highest railway station in Britain.

-At 408 meters above sea level, there is nothing at Corrour except one station building, swamps, towering hills and wild deer.
+At 408 metres above sea level, there is nothing at Corrour except one station building, swamps, towering hills and wild deer.
 There is not even a proper road.

 7 p.m. - A walk down Fort William’s High Street, with the mountain breeze coming in off the lake, will freshen you up ready for dinner.